hnsia/go-ecom/README.md

 # GO-ECOM

 This is a simple e-commerce project written in GO that contains common coding conventions in GO.
+It only contains a REST API server without any front-end.

 ## Installation